wp-plugins/optimize-images-resizing/readme.txt

 == Screenshots ==

 Nothing special to show.
-The only UI is in the Media settings page wheer the simple button is added for cleaning images previously uploaded
+The only UI is in the Media settings page where a simple button is added for cleaning previously uploaded images

 == Changelog ==